 The Botanical Gardens in Barcelona are undoubtedly a must when you are visiting this great city!
-The Botanical Gardens are located at Montjuic Hill, which has an altitude of around 230 meters above sea level.
+The Botanical Gardens are located at Montjuic Mountain, which has an altitude of around 230 meters above sea level.

 The Botanical Gardens were inaugurated on September 25, 1859, and are considered a horticultural museum.
 Its horticultural attractions are the following:

 - Rose garden (with more than 10,000 rose bushes),

 - English lawn with its fountain and water jets.

 - Japanese gardens.